-- Q

-- 1. What is the PPP?

-- The PPP is a loan program for businesses designed to keep workers on the payroll during the downturn caused by the coronavirus outbreak.
-Generally, the SBA will forgive loans to the extent the number of employees and their compensation are maintained and loan proceeds are used for payroll, rent, mortgage interest, or utilities.

-- 2. When may I apply for a PPP loan?

-- Loans are available through participating lenders from April 3, 2020 through December 31, 2020, provided funds are not exhausted.

-- 3. Where do I apply for a PPP loan?

-- A Dealerships can apply through a variety of lenders including existing SBA 7(a) lenders, participating federally insured depository institutions, federally insured credit unions, and Farm Credit System institutions.

-- 4. Should I contact a lender now?

-- And, what should I ask?
-If you are interested in pursuing a PPP loan and have not yet applied, reach out to prospective lenders as soon as possible to determine if they are participating and to discuss the loan application process.
-In addition to determining your potential eligibility for a PPP loan, seek advice on the timing of the application process and the ender's capacity to process loans and disburse funds.

-- 5. What dealerships are eligible?

-- Dealerships with 500 or fewer employees that were in operation on February 15, 2020, and paid salaries and payroll taxes for employees.
+- 1. What is the PPP? - The PPP is a loan program for businesses designed to keep workers on the payroll during the downturn caused by the coronavirus outbreak.
+Generally, the SBA will forgive loans to the extent the number of employees and their compensation are maintained, and loan proceeds are used for payroll, rent, mortgage interest, or utilities. - 2.
+When may I apply for a PPP loan? - Loans applications may be filed until 8/8/20, provided funds are not exhausted. - 3.
+Where do I apply for a PPP loan? - A Dealerships can apply through a variety of lenders including existing SBA 7(a) lenders, participating federally insured depository institutions, federally insured credit unions, and Farm Credit System institutions. - 4.
+Should I contact a lender now?
+And, what should I ask? - If you are interested in pursuing a PPP loan and have not yet applied, reach out to prospective lenders as soon as possible to determine if they are participating and to discuss the loan application process.
+In addition to determining your potential eligibility for a PPP loan, seek advice on the timing of the application process and the lender's capacity to process loans and disburse funds. - 5.
+What dealerships are eligible? - Dealerships with 500 or fewer employees that were in operation on 2/15/20, and paid salaries and payroll taxes for employees.
 Larger dealer groups may also be able to participate (see discussion below).

-6. Can I apply for more than one PPP loan?

-No one borrower may receive more than one PPP loan.
-When applying for a PPP loan, consider applying for the maximum amount consistent with the required certifications.
-See FAQ #18, below.
-SBA/Treasury has determined that a one-loan-per-borrower limitation is necessary to help increase the program's availability.

-- 7. When applying for a loan, can e-signatures or e-consents be used for multiple owners? - Yes, e-signatures or e-consents can be used regardless of the number of owners. - 8.
+- 6. Can I apply for more than one PPP loan? - A No one borrower may receive more than one PPP loan.
+Consider applying for the maximum amount consistent with the required certifications.
+See FAQ #18, below. - 7.
+When applying for a loan, can e-signatures or e-consents be used for multiple owners? - Yes, e-signatures or e-consents can be used regardless of the number of owners. - 8.
 Are the funds available in the PPP "first-come, first-served?" - Yes. - 9.
 What is the interest rate on a PPP loan? - 100 basis points or one percent. - 10.
-What is the maturity date on a PPP loan? - A Covered loans have a 5-year minimum maturity and 10-year maximum maturity from the date on which a borrower applies for loan forgiveness. - 11.
+What is the maturity date on a PPP loan? - For loans made before 6/5/20, the maturity is 2 years unless borrowers and lenders mutually agree to extend to 5 years.
+For loans made on or after 6/5/20, the maturity is 5 years. - 11.
 When will I have to begin paying principal and interest on my PPP loan? - Payments are deferred on PPP loans until forgiveness remittances are made to lenders.
 However, a borrower that fails to apply for forgiveness within 10 months after its forgiveness covered period ends must begin making loan payments immediately thereafter.
 Interest will continue to accrue during this deferment. - 12.
-What is the eligibility date? - Eligible dealerships may apply for a PPP loan if they were harmed by COVID-19 between February 15, 2020 and December 31, 2020.
-The PPP applies retroactive to February 15, 2020, to help bring workers who were laid off back onto payrolls.
+What is the eligibility date? - Eligible dealerships may apply for a PPP loan if they were harmed by COVID-19 between 2/15/20 and 12/31/20.